 Leptopilina boulardi is a parasitoid wasp of Drosophila for which two lines have been well characterized (Dubuffet et al., 2009).
 The ISm line of L. boulardi is highly virulent against Drosophila melanogaster but is unable to develop in Drosophila yakuba whereas the ISy line can develop in both Drosophila species but its success depends on the resistance/susceptibility of the host (Dubuffet et al., 2009).
-One of the most abundant proteins in the venom of the L. boulardi ISm linebelongs to the Rho GTPase activating protein (RhoGAP) family and has been named LbGAP (Labrosse et al., 2005; Colinet et al., 2013).
-A LbGAP homolog named LbGAPy is also present in the venom of the L. boulardi ISy line, but in lower amounts (Colinet et al., 2010; Colinet et al., 2013).
-While RhoGAPs are usually intracellular proteins composed of several different domains (Tcherkezian & Lamarche-Vane 2007), LbGAP and LGAPy contain only one RhoGAP domain preceded by a signal peptide that allows its secretion.
-LbGAP has been shown to be associated with and transported by venosomes to target host hemocytes (Wan et al., 2019).
-LbGAP and LbGAPy specifically interact with and inactivate two Drosophila Rho GTPases, Rac1 and Rac2 (Colinet et al., 2007; Colinet et al., 2010), which are required for hemocyte proliferation in response to parasitism, hemocyte adhesion around the parasitoid egg, or the formation of intercellular junctions necessary for the capsule formation (Williams et al., 2005; Williams et al., 2006).
-Combined transcriptomic and proteomic analyses have identified eight additional RhoGAP domain-containing venom proteins in addition to LbGAP and LbGAPy for both L. boulardi lines, suggesting that a multigene family has derived from repeated duplication (Colinet et al., 2013).
-One of these venom RhoGAPs, LbGAP2, has also been shown to be associated with venosomes in L. boulardi ISm and to be released with LbGAP in host hemocytes (Wan et al., 2019).
+One of the most abundant proteins in the venom of the L. boulardi ISm line is LbmGAP (previously named LbGAP), which belongs to the Rho GTPase activating protein (RhoGAP) family (Labrosse et al., 2005; Colinet et al., 2013).
+A LbmGAP ortholog named LbyGAP (previously named LbGAPy) is also present in the venom of the L. boulardi ISy line, but in lower amounts (Colinet et al., 2010; Colinet et al., 2013).
+While RhoGAPs are usually intracellular proteins composed of several different domains (Tcherkezian & Lamarche-Vane 2007), LbmGAP and LbyGAP contain only one RhoGAP domain preceded by a signal peptide that allows its secretion.
+LbmGAP has been shown to be associated with and transported by venosomes to target host hemocytes (Wan et al., 2019).
+LbmGAP and LbyGAP specifically interact with and inactivate two Drosophila Rho GTPases, Rac1 and Rac2 (Colinet et al., 2007; Colinet et al., 2010), which are required for hemocyte proliferation in response to parasitism, hemocyte adhesion around the parasitoid egg, or the formation of intercellular junctions necessary for the capsule formation (Williams et al., 2005; Williams et al., 2006).
+Combined transcriptomic and proteomic analyses have identified eight additional RhoGAP domain-containing venom proteins in addition to LbmGAP and LbyGAP for both L. boulardi lines, suggesting that a multigene family has derived from repeated duplication (Colinet et al., 2013).
+One of these venom RhoGAPs, LbmGAP2 (previously named LbGAP2), has also been shown to be associated with venosomes in L. boulardi ISm and to be released with LbmGAP in host hemocytes (Wan et al., 2019).
 Interestingly, three RhoGAP domain-containing venom proteins have also been identified in the closely related species Leptopilina heterotoma (Colinet et al., 2013), suggesting that the recruitment of RhoGAPs in the venom arsenal may have occurred before the separation of the two species.

 Leptopilina venom RhoGAPs are not the only example of the possible use of a protein from this family in parasitoid virulence (Reineke et al., 2006; Du et al., 2020).
 In the Ichneumonidae V. canescens, a RhoGAP domain-containing protein known as VLP2 (named VcVLP2 in this paper) was found to be associated with VLPs formed in the nucleus of ovarian calyx cells (Reineke et al., 2006; Pichon et al., 2015).
 VLPs, which package proteic virulence factors wrapped into viral envelopes, are then released into the ovarian lumen to associate with eggs and protect them from the host immune response by as yet unknown mechanisms (Feddersen et al., 1986).
-These observations suggest convergent recruitment of proteins belonging to the same family and injected into the host with the egg in two phylogenetically distant parasitoid species.
+Species of the genus Leptopilina (superfamily Cynipoidea) as well as V. canescens (superfamily Ichneumonoidea) belong to the group of parasitoid wasps, which has been shown to be monophyletic (Peters et al., 2017).
+They are distantly related, with their last common ancestor dating back to the early radiation of parasitoid wasps, more than 200 million years ago (Peters et al., 2017).
+The presence of RhoGAP family proteins in the maternal fluids of parasitoid wasps has not been described outside of Leptopilina species and V. canescens.
+Overall, these observations suggest convergent recruitment of proteins belonging to the same family and injected into the host with the egg in two phylogenetically distant parasitoid species.